paperclip-ui/paperclip/README.md

 Paperclip enables you to design and build just about any kind of web application end-to-end.
 It can be used directly within [Codespaces](https://github.com/features/codespaces), enabling anyone easy access to make changes to web applications.

-You can dial up or down how much of Paperclip you want to use depending on your team's workflow.

 ![Split view](./assets/screenshots/v10.1.7.png)

 <!-- ### Motivation